crusher-dev/documentation/docs/reference/sql/cast.md

 | ---- | ----- | ------ |
 | 5    | 25663 | -24852 |

-When casting numbers into a smaller data type, QuestDB will truncate the higher bits of this number.
+When casting numbers into a smaller data type, Crusher will truncate the higher bits of this number.

 ## Implicit conversion